fewagency/matchappen/readme.md

 ### Building assets
-We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project root and then `gulo` or `gulp watch` will build the assets during development.
+We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project root and then `gulp` or `gulp watch` will build the assets during development.

 ## App structure
 The base PHP namespace is `Matchappen`.